briancpark/csc766-project/README.md

 Next, you'll need to install the dependencies as required by MACE.

 ### CMake Installation
 CMake version 3.11.3 or higher is required to build MACE.
+This may not be required unless Bazel doesn't work.
 ```sh
 sudo apt install cmake
 ```

 ### Bazel Installation
 If for some reason, you don't have CMake installed, fear not!
 You can use Bazel to build the project instead.
+This project is acutally developed under Bazel environment, and the commands below assume a Bazel environment.
 Run the commands below.
 Please be logged in as root (via `sudo bash`).
 ```sh
 export BAZEL_VERSION=0.13.1
 mkdir /bazel && \